electricimp/imp-central-impt/DevelopmentGuide.md

 IMPT COMMAND SUCCEEDS
 ```

-### Project Sharing
+### Sharing Projects ###

-Your Project can be easily shared, copied or moved, if required by your.
-For example, copied from one computer to another.
-Just copy the whole directory with your Project - with [Project File](./CommandsManual.md#project-file) and the linked source files - and continue use the impt tool commands from the new directory.
+Your Project can be easily shared, copied or moved: just copy the whole directory containing the [Project File](./CommandsManual.md#project-file) and the linked source files, and continue using *impt* from the new directory.

-Note, the directory with your Project can also include [Local Auth File](./CommandsManual.md#local-auth-file).
-If you do not want to share/copy it, exclude it from copying.

-On the contrary, if you want to share/copy the authentication information along with your Project but the directory does not include [Local Auth File](./CommandsManual.md#local-auth-file) (i.e. you use global login), call [**impt auth login**](./CommandsManual.md#auth-login) command with the option `--local` and with the same credentials and endpoint as you used for global login, [Local Auth File](./CommandsManual.md#local-auth-file) will be created and you will be able to copy it as well.
+**Note** The Project directory may also include a [Local Auth File](./CommandsManual.md#local-auth-file), which you may not wish to share.
+If you do want to share or copy the authentication information along with your Project, but the directory does not include a [Local Auth File](./CommandsManual.md#local-auth-file) (ie. you use global login), call [`impt auth login`](./CommandsManual.md#auth-login) with the option `--local` and with the same credentials and endpoint as you used for global login.
+A [Local Auth File](./CommandsManual.md#local-auth-file) will be created and you will be able to copy it alongside the other Project files.

-### Project Deletion
+### Deleting a Project ###

 There are several levels of Project deletion:

-- [**impt project delete**](./CommandsManual.md#project-delete) command without additional options deletes [Project File](./CommandsManual.md#project-file) only.
-I.e. simply removes a link between Device Group and the source files.
-The same effect happens when you [create new Project](#project-creation) at the place of the previous one that overwrites the previous [Project File](./CommandsManual.md#project-file).
+- [`impt project delete`](./CommandsManual.md#project-delete) without additional options deletes the [Project File](./CommandsManual.md#project-file) only, ie. it simply removes the link between the Device Group and the source files.
+The same effect occurs when you [create a new Project](#project-creation) in the same directory to overwrite the previous [Project File](./CommandsManual.md#project-file).
-- [**impt project delete**](./CommandsManual.md#project-delete) command with the option `--files` additionally deletes the linked source files.
-The same effect happens when you manually remove the directory with your Project.
+- [`impt project delete`](./CommandsManual.md#project-delete) with the option `--files` will also delete the linked source files.
+This is equivalent to manually deleting the Project directory.
-- [**impt project delete**](./CommandsManual.md#project-delete) command with the option `--entities` additionally deletes the related impCentral API entities - Device Group(s), Product, Deployments, etc. See [the command specification](./CommandsManual.md#project-delete) for more details and explanation.
-Use this option, for example, when you want/need to cleanup all the entities after your temporal or test project activities.
+- [`impt project delete`](./CommandsManual.md#project-delete) with the option `--entities` will also delete the related impCentral API entities.
+See [the command specification](./CommandsManual.md#project-delete) for more details and an explanation.
+Use this option when, for example, you want to clean all the entities after working on a temporary test project.

-Note, [**impt project delete**](./CommandsManual.md#project-delete) command never deletes [Local Auth File](./CommandsManual.md#local-auth-file), if it exists in the directory with your Project.
-Use [**impt auth logout --local**](./CommandsManual.md#auth-login) command to delete [Local Auth File](./CommandsManual.md#local-auth-file) or remove it manually.
+**Note** [`impt project delete`](./CommandsManual.md#project-delete) never deletes the [Local Auth File](./CommandsManual.md#local-auth-file), if it exists in the Project directory.
+Use [`impt auth logout --local`](./CommandsManual.md#auth-login) to delete the [Local Auth File](./CommandsManual.md#local-auth-file) or remove it manually.

-*Example - Delete everything*
+#### Example ####

+**Delete everything**

 ```
 > impt project delete --all
 The following entities will be deleted: